 3. Build Your Passion Before You Start a Business

-As a rule, Andreessen believes that too many businesses are started for the wrong reasons.
-In other words, startups are usually the result of a product that was created by passion whereas too many startups fail simply because the founder was motivated by becoming their own boss.
+As a rule, Andreessen believes that too many businesses start for the wrong reasons.
+On the other hand, the most successful startups are usually the result of a product that was created by passion.
+Too many startups fail simply because the founder was motivated by becoming their own boss.

 Instead, Marc believes that startup founders should focus on the product and ensure that passion is always the key motivator for what they do.
-When you think about it, this makes perfect sense, since many of the best inventions are the result of the creator studying or focusing endlessly on their idea without any real reward.
+When you think about it, this makes perfect sense.
+After all, many of the best inventions are the result of the creator studying or focusing endlessly on their idea without any real reward.

 For example, Apple and Google were both started in a garage.
 Facebook was created in a college dorm room and Andreessen built Netscape in a similar setting twenty years ago.